-The Governing Requirements provide the rules and instructions for using the PCA and must be complied with, these include:
+The Governing Requirements provide the rule and instructions for using the PCA and must be complied with, these include:

-- Interpreting the NCC, including definitions - Complying with the NCC - Victorian variations, additions and deletions - Referenced documents, including Australian standards - Evidence of suitability, such as WaterMark - Building classifications and use
+- Interpreting the NCC, including mitions

+- Complying with the NCC

+- Victorian variations, additions and deletions

+- Referenced document, including Australian standards

+- Evidence of suitability such as WaterMark

+- Building classifications and us

-These governing requirements cannot be modified through functions of the PCA itself, such as the use of performance solutions.
-They must be complied with unless otherwise modified by the Act or Regulations.
+These governing requirements combe modified through functions of the PCA itself, such as the use of performance solutions.
+The hust be complied with unless otherwise modified by the Act or Regulations.